AET-DevOps25/team-releaserangers/README.md

 ## Project Overview

 Our application helps students to study efficient by leveraging LLM generated smart summaries of their lecture material.
 Our vision is to create one single place where one can get a summarized overview of the lecture material needed for exam preparation.
-We want to enable students to easily add new content throughout the semester which constantly gets summarized to always provide the student with an up to date overview of the current course content.
+We want to enable students to easily add new content throughout the semester which constantly gets summarized to always provide the student with an up-to-date overview of the current course content.

 ---